lsst-sqre/sqr-031/index.rst

 .. code-block:: bash

-  kafkacat -L -b test-efd0.lsst.codes:31090
+  kafkacat -L -b <kafka broker url>

 The ``-d`` option enables ``librdkafka`` debugging.
 For instance, ``-d broker`` can be used to debug connection issues with the cluster:

 .. code-block:: bash

-  kafkacat -L -b test-efd0.lsst.codes:31090 -d broker
+  kafkacat -L -b <kafka broker url>  -d broker

 Monitoring
 ==========

-The DM-EFD deployment includes `dashboards for monitoring the k3s cluster and Kafka <https://test-grafana-efd.lsst.codes>`_ instrumented by `Prometheus <https://test-prometheus-efd.lsst.codes>`_ metrics.
+The EFD deployment includes `dashboards for monitoring the k3s cluster and Kafka <https://test-grafana-efd.lsst.codes>`_ instrumented by `Prometheus <https://test-prometheus-efd.lsst.codes>`_ metrics.
 You can login with your GitHub credentials if you are a member of the ``lsst-sqre`` organization.

-Restarting the DM-EFD manually
+Restarting the EFD manually
 ==============================

 k3s is configured to automatically start after a system reboot (``--restart-always`` flag).
 In case you need to start the k3s master manually, first check its status: